 Once Bryan arrived at Nexus Children's Hospital, he started making improvements right away.
-Michelle explained, "My mother went with Bryan and I would video call them every day.
-I literally saw improvements each day after he started rehabilitation.
-The therapies he performed really helped him."
+Michelle explained, "My mother went with Bryan and I would he came home, he was off everything and all his medications.
+He's doing so well and is really looking forward to starting school again."